 Picotm can handle arbitrary resources.
 In the presentation's final part, we'll look at the functionality that is currently provided, such as transactional memory, C string and memory functions, memory allocation, file-descriptor I/O, and others.

-System-Level Transactions with picotm
+The Days of Plenty Are Yet to Come - System-Level Transactions with picotm

 Thomas Zimmermann